padjal/db-course/cinemaBookingProject/db/README.md

 - Booking data should include the user, status (enum - IN PROGRESS, COMPLETED, REVERTED), number of tickets, transaction info, and a timestamp.
 - Users should be able to see all available tickets for a selected projection.
 - Users should be able to see all movies which are projected in the next week.
+- After the user has chosen tickets, they should be able to book them and perform a transaction in order to buy them.

 ## Non-functional requirements
 - To make sure that the tickets sold online or via the theater desk, they would incorporate a qr-code, which will contain information about the successful transaction, making the tickets unique and securing the whole system.